mb-07fw/CMRenderer/README.md

 ```

 Side note: Instead of using CMake to generate a .sln file for Visual Studio, I'd recommend using
-Visual Studio's native CMake integration by right-clicking on the project's folder and clicking *"Open With Visual Studio"*.
+Visual Studio's native CMake integration by right-clicking on the project's root folder and clicking *"Open With Visual Studio"*.

 # Latest Screenshot
 ![Latest](https://github.com/mb-07fw/CMRenderer/blob/main/Images/Latest.PNG)